Courses | Half day | Public from NZ$260 per person | In-house from NZ$2000 per group

 Why is this course essential?

-Every knowledge worker in the world is trying to improve the performance of something or someone, but who is improving the improvers?
 This inspiring half-day course will shift the mindset of you and your colleagues so you are all clear about the ingredients and conditions for optimal performance.
 Run across an entire organisation, this course helps everyone to understand the nature of a knowledge workforce that hums.
-The course will also highlight to individuals and managers which skills and strategies are essential and, of them, which ones need improvement or transformation.

 What does this course cover?